 - In another mixing bowl, whisk together sugar, oil, eggs, milk, and vanilla.

 - Pour dry ingredients into the wet ingredients and stir until completely combined.

 - Fold in apples and thyme until evenly distributed throughout batter.

 - Pour mixture into the prepared cake pans and bake for 20 to 25 minute or until a toothpick comes out clean when inserted into center of the cake.

 - Allow cake to cool for about 30 minutes, then refrigerate until cakes are cold.

 - Place both sugars and water into a saucepan and bring to a boil.
 Boil until sugars melt and become a light golden-amber color.
 Remove from heat and whisk in 5 tablespoons butter (be careful as mixture will begin to bubble up).
 Place the mixture back onto the stovetop and cook for an additional minute, while whisking.
 Remove from heat and slowly pour in cream (mixture will bubble up again).
 Place caramel sauce over the heat again and whisk in sea salt.
 Remove from heat and allow mixture to cool completely.

 - In a large mixing bowl or with a stand mixer beat remaining butter until light and fluffy.
 Add confectioners sugar and continue to beat until no lumps remain.

 - Slowly pour caramel sauce into the buttercream, while beating, until the caramel sauce has been fully incorporated and the buttercream is light and fluffy.

-- To assemble: Spread a thin layer of buttercream over the top of one of the cake rounds and top with the other round inverted over the top.
+- Remove cakes from cake pans and spread a thin layer of buttercream over the top of one of the cake rounds and top with the other round inverted over the top.
 Spread a thin layer of frosting over the entire cake and refrigerate (this is your crumb coat)for about 1 hour.
 Spread another thin layer of frosting over the cake and decorate the top with any preferred garnishes.
 Slice and serve.